 Under the Biosecurity and Agriculture Management Act 2007 officers of the Department of Agriculture and Food WA can inspect orchards.
 Owners can be directed to rectify any pest and disease management issues identified in poorly maintained and diseased orchards.
 The ultimate remedial action that can be ordered is the removal of trees.

-If you suspect an orchard is being neglected you must report it to Citrus WA.
-A formal letter will then be sent from Citrus WA to inspectors at the Department of Agriculture and Food.
-You will be informed of the outcome of inspections and any action taken by Citrus WA.
+If you suspect an orchard is being neglected you must report it to WA Citrus.
+A formal letter will then be sent from WA Citrus to inspectors at the Department of Agriculture and Food.
+You will be informed of the outcome of inspections and any action taken by WA Citrus.